Rahul626-stack/phishguard/README.md

 # Run the FastAPI Server
 python -m uvicorn main:app --host 0.0.0.0 --port 8000 --reload
 ```
-*The API documentation interactive swagger interface will be accessible at `http://localhost:8000/docs`.*
+*The API documentation interactive swagger interface will be accessible at `http://localhost:8000/docs`.*(If you run the extension locally)

 ### 3.2 SOC Dashboard Setup
 Requires Node.js 18+.